ideonate/cdsdashboards/docs/chapters/userguide/frameworks/voila.rst

 Jupyter (Voila) Dashboards
 --------------------------

-How to build a Jupyter notebook-based Dashboard.
+How to build a Jupyter notebook-based Dashboard, from your 'My Server' Jupyter tree.

 Preparing your Code
 ~~~~~~~~~~~~~~~~~~~